ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE:* It is OK to run this command multiple times to get things installed on all members of the cluster/cloud should problems show up with a particular cluster/cloud member.
 At least for basic problems, the error messages are very clear about where the problems are, e.g., network connectivity, firewall issues, docker not running.

+*NOTE:* As of ICP v2.1.0.2, an uninstall is recommended after a failed installation.
+The installation detects that some lock files are still present if an uninstall has not been done and prompts you to do an uninstall.

 *NOTE:* During the installation all information messages go to stdout/stderr.
 If you want to capture a log of the installation process, you need to direct output to a file.
 The docker command line below uses `tee` to capture the log and also allow it to be visible in the shell window.
 A logs directory in `<ICP_HOME>/cluster>` was created to hold the log files.
 The log file will have escape character sequences in it for color coding the text output, but it is readable.
 ```
 > cd <ICP_HOME>/cluster